 Point Pinos

 Don't let the beautiful views of the Pacific Grove Golf Links and Point Pinos Lighthouse distract you from the gems just beneath the ocean's surface.
-Point Pinos in Pacific Grove, also known as the Great Tide Pool, is one of the most populated tide pool habitats in the world and are even visible during high tides.
+Point Pinos in Pacific Grove, also known as the Great Tide Pool, is one of the most populated tide pool habitats in the world and is even visible during high tides.

-Point Lobos State Reserve
+Point Lobos State Natural Reserve

 Not only is Point Lobos State Reserve one of the greatest meetings of land and sea, it's also a spectacular place for tide pools.
 Weston Beach, west and a bit south of Point Lobos' main entrance, is exceptionally good for the protected pools.
 Plus, your chances are excellent for sighting an otter or two!